asabaylus/mortar/app/scripts/pestle/README.md

 ### Pestle Object

-This is core of pestle.
-It provides access to Module Manager and Event Manager (currently on development it).
+This is the core of pestle and can be exposed if required.
+It provides access to the Module Manager and Event Manager (currently in development).

-You can expose this object if required.

 #### Methods

 **init(callback)**: initialize pestle.

 *params*:
 * callback(instancesFailing, instancesRunning): Optional function.
-If it's defined, pestle call it when all modules instances have been initialized.
+If it is defined, pestle will call it when all module instances have been initialized.

   *params*:
   * instancesFailing: array of instances failing.